SJTUCourse/SensorTag-Experiment/README.md

 You can find the model pictures [here](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/tearDown.html).
 ![SensorTag-back](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/images/sensorTag-teardown-bluetooth-03.jpg)
 ![SensorTag-front](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/images/sensorTag-teardown-bluetooth-04.jpg)
 2. Describe the function and name of the sensor chip you used.
 You can find the information of the related sensors [here](http://www.ti.com/ww/en/wireless_connectivity/sensortag2015/tearDown.html).

-3. Choose an application for your used sensor.
+3. Select an application for the sensor you used.
 > i.e., I used the sensor of [TMP007](http://www.ti.com/product/tmp007) to measure the enviroment temperature in the Minhang campus of Shanghai Jiao Tong University.
-To prove
+4. Provide the details of your application,